promptfoo/promptfoo/site/docs/red-team/troubleshooting/remote-generation.md

 # Remote Generation Errors

-When using promptfoo's remote generation capabilities, you may encounter connection issues due to corporate firewalls or security policies.
+You may encounter connection issues due to corporate firewalls or security policies.
 Since our service generates potentially harmful outputs for testing purposes, some organizations' security policies may block access to our API endpoints.

 ## Checking Connectivity